appcircleio/appcircle-docusaurus/docs/publish-module/ios-specific-publish-flows/app-information-app-store.md

 This step does not need any input variable.

 :::warning
-The only thing this step needs is [**App Store Connect API Key**](https://docs.appcircle.io/publish-module/send-to-appstore#adding-an-app-store-connect-api-key-recommended-method) credentials information.
-Please make sure that this API key is installed in Appcircle and selected for the relevant flow.
+This step requires only the [**App Store Connect API Key**](https://docs.appcircle.io/publish-module/send-to-appstore#adding-an-app-store-connect-api-key-recommended-method) credentials.
+Ensure this API key is configured in Appcircle and selected for the appropriate flow.
 :::

 To access the source code of this component, please use the following link: